iamhslee/Handong-C-Contest/README_EN.md

 1. No submissions will be accepted after the contest ends.

-1. The filename for all submitted code must follow this format:
+1. All submitted code files must adhere to the following naming convention:
     - `ProblemCode_StudentID.c` (e.g., `A_22400123.c`)

-1. Include the following comment block at the top of each submitted code file:
+1. All submitted code must include the following honor code declaration as a comment at the top:
    ```c
    /*
    * [Full Name]: <Your Name>